arbor-sim/arbor/doc/tutorial/network_two_cells_gap_junctions.rst

 the cells has a passive leak current as its only dynamics.
 This plus the gap junction will produce an equilibrium potential different from both the resting potentials.
-We will investigate how the equilibrium potentials of the two cells change due of the gap junction connection.
+We will investigate how the equilibrium potentials of the two cells change due to the gap junction connection.

 .. figure:: network_two_cells_gap_junctions_circuit.svg
     :width: 400